+This specification shall govern the production and construction of bituminous concrete pavement.
 The following Subsections of the Standard Specifications shall be applicable: 401.01, 401.03 - 401.10, 401.12, and 401.13.
 All other subsections have been modified herein.

+Payment for bituminous concrete shall be in accordance with item 401699.
 The Contractor shall read and thoroughly understand the requirements of the QA/QC specification as defined in item 401699.
 It is the responsibility of the Contractor to determine all costs associated with meeting these requirements and to include them in the per ton bids for the various Superpave bituminous concrete items.
-The Contractor shall also be aware that the pay adjustment factors in item 401699 will be applied to the Superpave item payments to determine the bonus or penalty for the item.
+Payment adjustment factors will be calculated in accordance with the latest version of item 401699.